mjl-/ding/README.txt

 Command "ding kick" can be used in a git hook to signal that a build should start.
 Gitea, github and bitbucket webhooks are also supported.

+Go toolchains can be automatically updated, either through a daily check or through webhooks (e.g. through https://www.gopherwatch.org).

+## Local use

 Command "ding build" can be used locally to run a build script similar to how it would run on the build server.
 This allows testing build scripts without pushing any commits.
 It clones the git or hg repository of the current working